grandfathermax/me5e-Andromeda/README.md

 This is a framework that was originally created by Sparkcity for the Mass Effect 5e module for Foundry-VTT which was then updated by Astrotech89.
-I am running a game in the Andromeda galaxy and wanted to have a stab at fixing some things and adding some new things.
+I am running a game in the Andromeda galaxy and wanted to have a stab at fixing some things for V12 and the latest 5e (maybe) and adding some new things.

+I am new to Git, Foundry, javascript and JSON so bear with me if I am being daft.
+If I have unintentionally disrespected Sparkcity or Astrotech89 then I apologise, tell me how I have and I will fix it.

 Initial release is copy of hist v1.9